Mayor John Lindsay

 I imagine Branch Brook Park without cars on the weekend (and it isn't hard, when the police are paid the park is closed to cars for the famous Cherry Blossom Cycling Challenge) and think of another perfect haven for cyclists (why Branch Brook Park cut out an eighth of their velodrome, I'll never understand).

 Regardless, without the action of people like Lindsay, the City would be a very different place for cyclists.
-Malcolm might even call that act the tipping point that has made New York into what it is today: a veritable haven for city cyclists.
+Malcolm might even call that act the tipping point

 Hats off to you Mayor Lindsay--the White House wouldn't have suited you anyway.